wally-kroeker/GraphSigninExport/tasks/memory.md

 - Implement additional filtering options (IP address, location, etc.)
 - Add support for exporting in different formats (JSON, Excel)
 - Enhance error handling and logging
 - Create additional example scripts for other use cases
+- Implement batch requests for more efficient API calls
+- Add retry logic with exponential backoff for failed requests